 These days, doing freelance work is not new but if you happen to be new to freelancing, there’s no other easier route than Fiverr.

 I personally own the Fiverr account we will be covering in this post.
 This account is a few years old now and as the servicing platform has evolved so have the services I offer.

 I've had a myriad of experiences when it comes to online marketing and I am constantly eager to learn and broaden my horizons.

-It’s quite simple.
-I first started by browsing the marketplace and observed what other freelancers where doing.
+It's quite simple.
+I first started by browsing the marketplace and observing what other freelancers were doing.

 As I have experience writing various types of content, the idea for my gig was born.